 · BLOOD GLUCOSE LEVELS fell AN AVERAGE OF 16%.

 This is incredibly important among the benefits of the quitting alcohol timeline since high levels of glucose excursive in the bloodstream are a sign of heightened blood sugar and can increase the risk of developing type 2 diabetes.
-Once those levels bring under control, the risk is decreased.
+Once those levels are brought under control, the risk is decreased.

 · TOTAL BLOOD CHOLESTEROL reducED BY NEARLY 5%.